 Activity: Banca UBAE was set up in 1972 as the "Union of Arab and European Banks", as a banking institute with Italian-Arab capital.
-The shareholders of Banca UBAE include important banks: Libyan Foreign Bank - Tripoli, Unicredit - Rome, Banque Centrale Populaire and Banque Marocaine du Commerce Extérieur - Casablanca, Intesa Sanpaolo - Turin, and leading Italian companies: Sansedoni Siena (Monte dei Paschi di Siena Foundation) - Siena, ENI Adfin (ENI Group) - Rome, and Telecom Italia - Milan.
+The shareholders of Banca UBAE include important banks: Libyan Foreign Bank - Tripoli, Unicredit - Rome, Banque Centrale Populaire and Banque Marocaine du Commerce Extérieur - Casablanca, Intesa Sanpaolo - Turin, and leading Italian companies: Sansedoni Siena (Monte dei Paschi di Siena Foundation) - Siena, ENI SpA (ENI Group) - Rome, and Telecom Italia - Milan.

-The mission is to develop industrial and economic trading relations between Italy and the countries of North Africa and sub-Saharan Africa, the Middle East, the Indian sub-continent and the countries of Southeast Europe.
-The main services offered to customers who work with foreign countries are: export financing, letters of credit, standby letters of credit, risk sharing, guarantees, finance, trading and financial syndications, as well as professional assistance in foreign countries through a network of local consultants.
+The mission is to develop industrial and economic trading relations between Italy and the countries of North Africa and sub-Saharan Africa, the Middle East and the Indian sub-continent.
+The main services offered to customers who work with foreign countries are: letters of credit (also in the form of stand-by LCs), guarantees, export financing, finance, risk sharing, as well as professional assistance in foreign countries through a network of local consultants.
 Banca UBAE currently operates in fifty countries with the support of 500 correspondent banks occupying a position of reference and reliability in the foreign trade sector.
 The bank does not have branches abroad.

+b) Turnover = Eur 52.385.765

+'''

-- b) $Turnover^3 = EUR 52,385,765$ - c) Number of employees on equivalent full-time basis4= 148 - d) Economic Result (before tax) = EUR 9,172,992 - e) Income tax on year's result= EUR 2,579,000 - d) Public contributions received = None
+c) Number of employees on equivalent full-time basis = 148

-3 "Turnover" is understood as the gross operating income as per item 120 of the income statement.
+'''

+d) Economic Result (before tax) = Eur 9.172.992

+e) Income tax on year's result = Eur 2.579.060

+f) Public contributions received = None

-[&]quot;Loss before tax" means item 260 on the income statement.
+"Loss before tax" means item 260 on the income statement.

-Taxes" means the total amount of taxes as shown in item 270 on the income statement .
+''Taxes'' means the total amount of taxes as shown in item 270 on the income statement.